 About Little Bee

 Little Bee is a compact children's melody with an easy-to-follow contour, which makes it useful for early beginner browsing and practice.
-The layout leaves room for the lyric line while keeping the melody shape and fingering flow easy to follow on the page.
+The layout keeps the melody readable while preserving phrase shape and fingering flow for practice without staff notation.

 The page is laid out in 2/4 with a reference tempo around 100 BPM and a key center of C. This arrangement is friendly to newer players thanks to its manageable phrase lengths and easy-to-read note flow.
 It supports short practice sessions focused on note recognition and steady phrase flow.
-Aligned lyrics stay close to the melody, which helps with phrase entry, breath timing, and sing-through practice.
+The melody-first layout keeps attention on finger changes, timing, and tone.

 What This Page Includes